 Where to Find Thrifted Vintage Copper

-None of my pieces of copper are super old or heavy.
-In fact most of my copper pieces are light and the metal on them is very thin, but each piece is unique and worthy of collecting.
+None of my pieces of copper are super old.
+In fact, most of my copper pieces are light and the metal on them is fairly thin, but each piece is unique and worthy of collecting.

-I started collecting copper last year and am always on the hunt for more pieces.
-You might assume that you need to pay a high dollar amount to purchase vintage copper pieces, but I’m here to tell you that you do not!
+I started collecting copper a few years ago and am always on the hunt for more pieces.
+You might assume that you need to pay a high dollar amount to purchase vintage copper pieces but I’m here to tell you that you do not!
 All of the pieces that you see here have been found thrifted for an affordable price.

 All of my copper pieces have been found at antique stores or THRIFT STORES.
 Typically when I head into a thrift store I make a beeline straight for the kitchen and house ware aisles.
 I just start digging around, looking for copper treasure!